sagar87/tensorsignatures/docs/tutorials.rst

 genomic dimensions and states, but requires the user structure their input array in specified manner.
 The SNV count tensor must contain transcriptional and replicational variants in the first two dimension, and specify base substitutions as well as samples in the last two dimensions.
-W
+To recover mutational spectra in specific contexts, the SNV count tensor has to be indexed and summed over all remaining dimensions (except the ones containing base substitutions and samples)

 Plotting the trinucleotide profile of the first samples reveals that samples